devlinjunker/template.github.semver/README.md

 ## Intro

-This is a template project with all of the basic files and directory structure for a [Github Repo :100:%](../../community)
+This is a template project that uses Github Actions and Git Hooks to enforce Semantic Versioning.
+This project can be used as a jumping off point to easily start using Semantic Versioning and ensure that developers create readable commit messages and release logs.

 ## Dependencies/Frameworks
 _List the frameworks, libraries, and tools the project uses:_